bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 #### Burst Rates

-At the time of writing, free Workers plans are subject to burst limits of 1,000 requests per minute.
-Beyond this, the Worker will return a HTTP `429` response, which your application should handle gracefully.
+At the time of writing, free Workers' plans are subject to burst limits of 1,000 requests per minute.
+Beyond this, the Worker will return an HTTP `429` response, which your application should handle gracefully.

 #### Daily Limits

-At the time of writing, free Workers plans are subject to daily request limit of 100,000 requests.
-How requests greater then 100,000 a day are handled depends on how routes are set up in your worker.
-For our purposes the default 'Fail closed' will respond as if there is no worker at all, returning a HTTP `552` status code, which your application should handle gracefully.
+At the time of writing, free Workers' plans are subject to a daily request limit of 100,000 requests.
+How requests greater than 100,000 a day are handled depends on how routes are set up in your workers.
+For our purposes, the default 'Fail closed' will respond as if there is no worker at all, returning an HTTP `552` status code, which your application should handle gracefully.

 Details on limits: [Workers Limits](https://developers.Cloudflare.com/workers/platform/limits#request)